-- The bridge walk is one mile each way, but starting and finishing at War Memorial Park (your best option) puts the total distance closer to three miles.
+- The bridge walk is about a mile each way, but starting and finishing at War Memorial Park (your best option) puts the total distance closer to 3 miles.

 - There is no bathroom and very little shade on the bridge, so plan accordingly.
 Bring water and possibly a snack for very young kids.
 The entire walk took us about an hour and a half.